Makeve/lemp-students-selenium/12-final-project-career-readiness/code-review-and-refactoring.md

 1. **Extract Method**: Break down large methods into smaller, more manageable methods.
 2. **Rename Variable**: Use meaningful names for variables to improve readability.
 3. **Encapsulate Field**: Use getters and setters to access class fields instead of making them public.
+4. **Simplify Conditional Logic**: Use early returns or switch statements to make logic easier to follow.
+5. **Remove Duplicates*: Reuse methods instead of repeating code.

 ### Real-World Analogy